Nico-Curti/rFBP/README.md

 To broaden the scope and use of the method, a `C++` implementation was developed with a joint `Cython` wrap for `Python` users.
 The `C++` language guarantees better computational performances against the `Julia` implementation and the `Python` version enhance its usability.
 This implementation is optimized for parallel computing and is endowed with a custom `C++` library called [`Scorer`](https://github.com/Nico-Curti/scorer) for further details), which is able to compute a large number of statistical measurements based on a hierarchical graph scheme.
-With this optimized implementation we try to encourage researchers to approach these alternative algorithms and to use them more frequently on real context.
+With this optimized implementation and its [`scikit-learn`](https://github.com/scikit-learn/scikit-learn) compatibility we try to encourage researchers to approach these alternative algorithms and to use them more frequently on real context.

 As the `Julia` implementation also the `C++` one provides the entire `rFBP` framework in a single library callable via a command line interface.
 The library widely uses template syntaxes to perform dynamic specialization of the methods between two magnetization versions of the algorithm.
 The main object categories needed by the algorithm are wrapped in handy `C++` objects easy to use also from the `Python` interface.
-A further optimization is given by the reduction of the number of available functions: in the original implementation a large amount of small functions are used to perform a single complex computation step, enlarging the amount of call stack; in the `C++` implementation the main functions are re-written with the minimizing the call stack to ease the vectorization of the code.

 ## Theory